- Children Diagnosed With Cancer: Dealing With Diagnosis

-- Help your child stay in touch with siblings, friends, and classmates by using things like cards, phone calls, text messages, video games, and e-mail.
+- Help your child stay in touch with siblings, friends, and classmates by using things like cards, phone calls, text messages, video games, social media, and e-mail.

 - Make plans with team members and teachers to keep up with schoolwork, which can include classes on speakerphone or the computer, recordings of class discussion, and visits from classmates (if possible).